![[We support real

 the size of the shared memory blocks is 6*1536 = 9216 bytes).

-)In my setup the audio computer is only connected to the convolver
+ssh)In my setup the audio computer is only connected to the convolver

-approach above is no security
+computer, and the listen_loop approach above is no security

 risk.
 For a more secure access to the audio computer one can use the

-secure shell ssh
+secure shell ssh.

-There are several possibilities to configure ssh
+There are several possibilities to configure ssh such that

 no password is needed for login.
 Consult the web if you do not know how to